RobertShaw1/docs/3.6/smartjoins.md

       3   EnumerateCollectionNode   DBS   2000     - FOR doc2 IN c2   /* full collection scan, 4 shard(s) */
       7   IndexNode                 DBS   2000       - FOR doc1 IN c1   /* primary index scan, 4 shard(s) */
      10   RemoteNode                COOR  2000         - REMOTE
      11   GatherNode                COOR  2000         - GATHER
       6   ReturnNode                COOR  2000         - RETURN doc1

 {% hint 'tip' %}
 All above examples used two collections only.
-SmartJoins will also work when joining more than two collections which have the same data distribution enforced via their `distributeShardsLike` attribute and using the shard keys as the join criteria as shown above.
+SmartJoins will also work when joining more than two collections or views which have the same data distribution enforced via their `distributeShardsLike` attribute and using the shard keys as the join criteria as shown above.
 {% endhint %}